lleiding/gemm/README.md

 Basic principles.
 -----------------
 Metabolic theory of ecology (@submodel level).
 Adaptive and non-adaptive radiation/evolution.
-Submodel level, but geomorphological change @system level.
+Submodel level[, but geomorphological change @system level.]
 Sexual reproduction.
 Niche theory.
 Both at system and submodel level.
 Each individual carries unique ecological and/or functional traits, as well as preferences for their physical environments.